MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/security-check-with-attempts/ios/index.md

 ## Handling the challenge
 The minimum requirement from the `WLChallengeHandler` protocol is to implement `handleChallenge(challenge: [NSObject : AnyObject]!)`.
-`handleChallenge` receives the challenge JSON as a `Dictionary`.
+`handleChallenge` receives the challenge `JSON` as a `Dictionary`.
 It is responsible for asking the user to provide the credentials.

+> Learn more about the `WLChallengeHandler` protocol in the user documentation.

 In this example, an alert is displayed asking to enter the PIN code: